joegapes/joegapes/README.md

-# usejoe @ discord | joe
+# usejoe @ discord

-the one and only true joe
+the one and only true joe.